 The terms and vesting schedules for stock-based awards vary by type of grant.
 Generally, the awards vest upon time-based conditions.
 We have also granted awards to certain employees that vest upon a combination of time and performance-based conditions.
 The stock awards of retirement-eligible participants granted prior to July 2, 2015 generally will continue to fully vest on the originally scheduled vest date upon retirement from the Company.
 For stock awards of retirement-eligible employees granted on or after July 2, 2015, awards are generally earned ratably over the service period for each tranche.
 Accordingly, upon retirement the earned portion of the current tranche will continue to vest on the originally scheduled vest date and any remaining unearned portion of the award will be forfeited.
-Our equity award program includes a retirement provision that generally treats employees with a combination of age and years of service, as retirement-eligible.
+Our equity award program includes a retirement provision that generally treats employees with a combination of age and years of services with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of 5 years of service, as retirement-eligible.
 Upon exercise, stock-based compensation awards are settled with authorized but unissued company stock or treasury stock.